 Accounts receivables are stated at the amount of consideration from churches, schools and agencies of which the Foundation has an unconditional right to receive.
 The accounts receivable consists of administrative fee income that is transferred directly from the agency funds on a quarterly basis.
-Management believes no allowance for uncollectible accounts is necessary on December 31, 2022 and 2021.
+Management believes no allowance for credit losses is necessary on December 31, 2023 and 2022.